QUICK ESCAPE FROM SITE

 9. Where a person against whom a protection order has been made contravenes the protection order, the court may, in addition to any penalty provided for under section 8, make or make anew, as the case may be, any one or more of the orders under subsection 6(1), to commence from such date as is specified in such neworder.
 Part II, 8 and 9.

-In Minnesota, USA, as well, these crimes include higher penalties than the same crime committed outside a domestic relationship: domestic assault which includes strangulation; murder while committing domestic violence or if the perpetrator has engaged in a past pattern of domestic violence; and unintentional murder when the perpetrator is restrained under an OFP and the victim was designated to receive protection under that order.
-(See: Minn.Stat.§609.185(a)(6); and Minn.Stat.§609.19 Subd.2(2).)
+In Minnesota, USA, as well, these crimes include higher penalties than the same crime committed outside a domestic relationship: domestic assault which includes strangulation; murder while committing domestic violence or if the perpetrator has engaged in a past pattern of domestic violence; and unintentional murder when the perpetrator is restrained under a protection order See Minnesota Statutes, sec.
+609.185(a)(6) and 609.19, subd.
+2.(2).)

 • Legislation should provide that sentencing guidelines reflect the gravity of the offense.
 The Criminal Code of Serbia increases the term of imprisonment if domestic violence is committed with a weapon or if death results.
 Article 194.

-• Legislation should provide that sentencing be enhanced for repeat offenses, including repeated violations of orders for protection.
+• Legislation should require that sentencing be enhanced for repeat offenses, including repeated violations of protection orders.
 Andorra’s approach is to states that domestic violence repeat offenders shall receive a term of imprisonment irrespective of any other penalty that may be imposed on account of the injuries caused in each instance.
 The Criminal Code (2005) of Andorra, Article 114.

 For example, South Carolina, USA, has more severe penalties for “criminal domestic violence of a high and aggravated nature” when one of the following occurs: